crisci/TicketingPlatform/README.md

 ## DOCUMENTATION:
-    - can be found in "WA-G16.ticketing.documentation":
+Can be found in "WA-G16.ticketing.documentation":

-        - API.md
+    API_documentation.json
-        - Data Layer Design.mdj
+    Data Layer Design.mdj
 ## RUN THE SERVER
 Start a valid Postgress container with:
 - url = jdbc:postgresql://localhost:5432/postgres